salrashid123/salrashid123.github.io/gpg_gcf/README.md

 Ive attached a standalone application `standalone/main.go` which does the full encryption/decryption pipeline in sequence against the local filesystem or to GCS.
 Use that sample app to test/verify and experiment with the pipe IO.

-The follwoing shows a local plain text file of size 500MB encrypted and transmitted to GCS from my laptop
+The follwoing shows a local plain text file of size 100MB encrypted and transmitted to GCS from my laptop

+- 100Mb
+* Encryption:  29032,
+* Decryption   86560,

 > *Note* there is no change in memory usage footprint during the transfer: all the bytes read from file and uploaded to GCS happens over the stream